Celebrating 130 years of Catholic Education

-The 2013-2014 school year was an exciting one for the Edmonton Catholic School District as we celebrated our 125th anniversary.
-Below is some information on the history of Catholic education in Edmonton, a list of important dates we will be celebrating throughout the school year and photos that reflect our history.
+The 2018-2019 school year is an exciting one for the Edmonton Catholic School District as we celebrate our 130th anniversary.
+Below is some information on the history of Catholic education in Edmonton.

 Catholic education in Edmonton has a proud tradition that dates back to before Alberta was a province.
 In August 1888 Edmonton Catholic parents applied to organize a separate school district for their children.
 In October of that same year three sisters from the Faithful Companions of Jesus sailed from France to open a convent and a school in Edmonton.
 They began teaching at the newly formed St. Joachim Catholic School on November 2, 1888.
 That first year the sisters taught 23 students.
 At that time compulsory schooling began at age seven and was complete by the age of 12.